Cactus Doodles: Introduction and statement of results

 \subsection{What this note is about}

 There exist many groups whose elements can be represented by collections of descending curves in a plane or in space and in this respect are similar to the braid group.
-Examples of such generalized braid groups include virtual braid groups, groups of welded braids, twin (or planar braid) groups.
+Examples of such generalized braid groups include virtual braid groups \cite{Ka}, groups of welded braids \cite{FRR}, twin (or planar braid) groups \cite{Kh}.
 In the same way as braids can be ``closed'' so as to produce knots and links, other braid-like groups give rise to knot-like objects by means of the closure operation: virtual braids produce virtual links, welded braids produce welded links and planar braids give rise to doodles (in the sense of Khovanov \cite{Kh} rather than Fenn and Taylor \cite{FT}).
 Many properties of these knot-like objects can be inferred from the properties of the corresponding braid-like groups although it is also true that some questions that are easy to answer for braids are hard (or still open) for links.

 In the present note we introduce a new kind of knot-like objects that we call \emph{cactus doodles}.
 These are curves on a sphere that may have self-intersections, considered up to a number of moves that mimic the relations in the cactus group.
-These moves generalize the moves on doodles; in fact, doodles are a particular case of cactus doodles.
+These moves generalize the moves on usual doodles.

 We also establish some basic properties of the cactus doodles.
-Namely, we show that every cactus doodle arises as a closure of an element of a cactus group and prove that any two equivalent cactus doodles whose diagrams cannot be simplified can be obtained from each other by a sequence of moves that preserve the number of intersection points.
-The latter property mirrors the behaviour of the usual doodles and stands in contrast to the case of knots and links.
-As a corollary, we see that the usual doodles are a subset of the cactus doodles.
+Namely, we show that every cactus doodle arises as a closure of an element of a cactus group and prove that any two equivalent cactus doodles whose diagrams cannot be simplified can be obtained from each other by a sequence of moves that preserve the number of intersection points, and, possibly, a mirror reflection.
+The latter property is similar to the behaviour of the usual doodles and stands in contrast to the case of knots and links.
+As a corollary, we see that the usual doodles, considered up to mirror reflections, are a subset of the cactus doodles.